 The economy of Maui County has a gross regional product of approximately \$ 7.8 billion (2013) and net exports of \$708 million.
 Maui's economy supports approximately 103,319 jobs (2015) that pay an average of \$47,764 in annual earnings.

-14 throughout the United States based on employment specialization.
+Maui's economy has 6 traded clusters that are within the top 25% of all regions throughout the United States based on employment specialization.
 This suggests that these clusters are where Maui businesses are employing higher numbers of workers in response to or in anticipation of consumer demand.

-12 Source: U.S. Cluster Mapping Project
+&lt;sup>12 Source: U.S. Cluster Mapping Project

-13 Syderhoud, J., Economic Forecast Kauai Edition 2015-2016, First Hawaiian Bank.
+&lt;sup>13 Syderhoud, J., Economic Forecast Kauai Edition 2015-2016, First Hawaiian Bank.

-14 Source: Statistics other than noted, were derived from the Economic Modeling Specialist, International (EMSI), Developer for the period of 2015 to 2020.
+&lt;sup>14 Source: Statistics other than noted, were derived from the Economic Modeling Specialist, International (EMSI), Developer for the period of 2015 to 2020.
 Data reflects the following parameters: County of Hawaii, 2014-2015, QCEW, Non QCEW, Self Employed, and Extended Proprietors.

-Maui's Economic Outlook 15
+Maui's Economic Outlook